guoyb17/DIP-experiment1/image_fusion/README.md

 Most params are clear, and some further explainations are as follow:

 1. `-t --times`: the program uses Gauss-Seidel method to solve Ax = b.
 This param sets iteration times.
-2. `-h --height` and `-w --width`: seperately sets the alignment of masked input image.
-Height is where pixels of the masked input with lowest row goes.
-Width similarly.
+2. `-h --height` and `-w --width`: position of mask picture's (0, 0) in background.
+Accept negative integer(s).
+You MUST make sure that masked area is totally legal in background with given position.